 Make Your Plan

-- Use your home’s equity.
 If you have available equity in your home, you may be able to borrow against it to consolidate your debt.
-A Home Equity Line of Credit typically has lower rates than most credit cards, and you can choose principal and interest or interest only payment options.
+A home equity line of credit typically has lower rates than most credit cards, and you can choose principal and interest or interest only payment options.

 Keep Moving Forward

 Whichever method you choose, stick to your plan until your debt is gone.
-Then make sure you don’t let fall into old habits.
+Then make sure you don’t let yourself fall into old habits.
 Consider taking the money you were using to make debt payments and put it into an emergency savings fund.
-That can be your go-to source, instead of credit cards, when unexpected expenses arise.
+That can be your go-to source of funds when unexpected expenses arise.
 And stick to a budget that ensures you spend less than you make — so you can keep moving forward in good financial health.